bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 You should define your own resource values for your containers based on their usage.
 If you don't set these, default values for `request.cpu` and `request.memory` will be set which are usually too high and therefore inefficient.

 **General guidelines**
-☑ Set cpu and memory requests and set memory limits.
-Do not set cpu limits.
+☑ Set CPU and memory requests and set memory limits.
+Do not set CPU limits.
 ☑ Set requests to the _minimum_ of what your application needs.
 ☑ Use horizontal pod autoscalers where possible